kristo-godari/wordpress-on-docker/Readme.md

 I could have just paid for a managed WordPress solution, but I'm the kind of guy who likes to learn and build stuff.
 And while I have learned a lot from building this project, I have also had a lot of fun.

 Feel free to submit improvements as Pull Requests.
 For sure this project can be improved further.
+<br/><br/><br/>
+Don't like reading, want some action, jump to: [Setup procedure](#setup-procedure)

 ## Conceptual design
 Check out the conceptual design here: [Conceptual Design](docs/conceptual-design.md)

-## Prerequisite
+## Prerequisite for running this project in production
 - Have a Virtual machine somewhere
   - create a user for that machine.
   - configure ssh for that user.